Heading

 End Sub

-In Word for Mac, I've tried a few variations not being quite satisfied with the choices.
+In Word for Windows, I assigned this pair of keyboard shortcuts to Control+Shift+, and Alt+Shift+, respectively.
+In Word for Mac, I've tried a few variations, but I have not been satisfied with the choices because MacOS has trouble interpreting many shortcut combinations that involve punctuation keys.
 Right now, I'm using Command+Shift+, and Option+Control+Shift+, respectively.

 Selection.Expand Unit:=wdWord

+We won't go into any depth about the command at this time because it is a side trail.
 Personally, I have mixed feelings on Word automatically selecting whole words for me, but I have implemented similar things a few times in my own macros.

 Selection.MoveLeft